abinator-1308/kong-island/README.md

 dev-test setup for kong, the cloud-native API gateway.

 # Description
-This setup helps to develop and test multiple kong plugins.
-It uses [kong-pongo](https://github.com/Kong/kong-pongo) to run tests against the plugins and [konga](https://github.com/pantsel/konga) for dashboard.
+This setup helps to develop multiple kong plugins.
+It uses [konga](https://github.com/pantsel/konga) for dashboard.

 # Features
-1. Setup to develop and test multiple kong plugins locally.
+1. Setup to develop multiple kong plugins locally.
 2. Public kong plugins can be submoduled and used.
-3. Supports running tests on individual plugins using `kong-pongo`
-4. Supports running integration tests across multiple plugins, again using `kong-pongo`.
-5. Pre-seeded `konga` configuration for local dashboard access.
+3. Pre-seeded `konga` configuration for local dashboard access.
-6. Build deployable custom `kong` image with plugins configured.
+4. Build deployable custom `kong` image with plugins configured.
-7. Easy `make` targets for the functionalities defined.
+5. Easy `make` targets for the functionalities defined.
-8. `Dockerfile` can be used to build kong image with custom plugins.
+6. `Dockerfile` can be used to build kong image with custom plugins.

 # Directories
 The repo has the following important directories: